A workshop on the artistic achievements of the Ancient Greeks, for year 4-6

 Lesson Plan: Art, continued

-In the main part of the afternoon session, children create authentic replicas of 4 kinds of Greek art: vase paintings on clay tiles (20X20cm, up to 12 provided), kylix (drinking cup) paintings on clay saucers (19cm wide, up to 4 provided), relief paintings (on plaster casts, up to 8 provided), and Minoan frescoes (on 24X30cm wooden boards already painted white, up to 16 provided).
+In the afternoon session, children will create authentic replicas of 4 kinds of Greek art: vase paintings on clay tiles (20X20cm, up to 12 provided), kylix (drinking cup) paintings on clay saucers (19cm wide, up to 4 provided), relief paintings (on plaster casts, up to 8 provided), and Minoan frescoes (on 24X30cm wooden boards already painted white, up to 16 provided).

 An art lesson will be given first, and then careful one-to-one guidance during the session, to ensure children create beautiful works of art.
 Each child has their own item, with 4 levels of difficulty to suit the needs of your class.